tapjs/tapjs/docs/cli/index.md

                          coverage checking with --no-check-coverage, or disable
                          coverage entirely with --no-coverage.

+  -M<module> --coverage-map=<module>
+                         Provide a path to a node module that exports a single function.
+That function takes a test file as an argument, and returns an array of files to instrument with coverage when that file is run.

+                         This is useful in cases where a unit test should cover a single portion of the system under test.

+                         Return 'null' to not cover any files by this test.

+                         Return an empty array [] to cover the set that nyc would pull in by default.
+Ie, returning [] is equivalent to not using a coverage map at all.

   -cov --coverage        Capture coverage information using 'nyc' This is
                          enabled by default.